Recipe: Slow Cooker Queso Dip

-Queso dip, for the uninitiated (welcome to the fold!) is a smooth, cheesy sauce designed for chip-dipping and ladling over fries.
-And, most importantly for us, it's the scene-stealer at any backyard bash.
-We're making this creamy dip in the slow cooker and utilizing a few choice ingredients to ensure it tastes just like the neon nacho cheese sauce you enjoyed on chips at the movie theaters of your youth.
+Queso dip, for the uninitiated (welcome to the fold!), is an unapologetically cheesy sauce designed for chip-dipping and ladling over fries.
+And, most importantly for us, it’s the scene-stealer at any party.
+We’re making this creamy dip in the slow cooker and utilizing a few choice ingredients to ensure it tastes just like the neon nacho cheese sauce you love to break out for parties.

-So if you're looking to infuse your Fourth of July menu with a dose of nostalgia, be sure to invite this slow-cooker queso dip to the party.
+So if you’re looking to infuse your game-day menu with a dose of nostalgia, be sure to invite this slow cooker queso dip to the party.

 Embrace the Neon Cheese